celtx/selenium-testing-hcs-grid/README.md

 are also constantly adding more and more selenium tests as we discover new bugs and add new features.

-In the past few months our total test execution time for selenium tests was starting to approach **four hours**.
+In the past few months, our total test execution time for selenium tests was starting to approach **four hours**.

 We have also noticed that as the number of selenium tests grew, that the overall stability of the testing grid seemed to be affected.
-In particular we started to see more and more occurrences of `UnreachableBrowserException`, and other similar errors, which indicated to us that our test execution results were becomingly increasingly non-deterministic.
+In particular, we started to see more and more occurrences of `UnreachableBrowserException`, and other similar errors, which indicated to us that our test execution results were becomingly increasingly non-deterministic.